Navigational guideline for ships - Handling the salvage of another ship

-When the Master has to conclude a salvage contract with a ship in distress without prior contact with the Company, he shall prepare the contract under the condition that the salvage award shall finally be decided by the Company.
+When the Master has to conclude a salvage contract with a ship in distress without prior contact with the Company, he should prepare the contract under the condition that the salvage award shall finally be decided by the Company.
+Typically, a Lloyds Open Form ( LOF ) is the widely accepted document that routinely used by a ship in distress and a salvor ship.
+The Master obliges to rescue must report it to his management company and update them about the developments as soon as possible

-The Master shall consider the following matters before concluding the contract:
+The Master should consider the following matters before concluding the contract:

 Salvage Report